ZHANGHE-PROJECTS/Demonstration-of-searching-procedure-based-on-various-SMs/README.md

-# Demonstration-of-searching-procedure-based-on-various-SMs
+# Demonstration of searching procedure based on various SMs

-### A video demonstrating the searching procedure for various SMs
+### A video demonstrating the searching procedure based on various SMs

 It records the process of searching for risky car-following scenarios using six surrogate models and random testing method.
 We adopt an Operational Design Domain with six high-risk scenarios.
 It also demonstrates the comparison of the searching efficiency and accuracy of different surrogate models